Hobbes0927/hec-wildhorses/README.md

 ### **Features**

 - Can spawn a rare horse when near one of the spawn locations
-- Notify the player when a horse spawns
+- Optionally notify the player when a horse spawns
 - Specify multiple spawn locations
 - Set multiple models for each location(s) and randomly pick one to spawn
+- Create Discord webhook when a horse spawns

 ### **Dependencies**